 Your child’s IEP includes annual goals.
-While the school is required to update you on progress toward the goals, you may want to keep track on your own, too.
+The school is required to update you on progress toward the goals.
+But may want to keep track on your own, too.

 This IEP goal tracker can help you stay on top of your child’s IEP goals, present level of performance, and progress.
 It can also help you keep track of questions or observations you might want to raise with the IEP team.